introlab/rtabmap_ros/rtabmap_util/doc/db_player.md

 ## Simulated time

 With `publish_clock` the node publishes `/clock` from the recorded stamps.
-Start every other node with `use_sim_time:=true` and the whole system runs on the database's timeline instead of the wall clock, so playback speed no longer affects behaviour — a good idea when replaying faster than real time, and essential for reproducible runs.
+Start every other node with `use_sim_time:=true` and the whole system runs on the database's timeline instead of the wall clock, so playback speed no longer affects behavior — a good idea when replaying faster than real time, and essential for reproducible runs.

 ```bash
 ros2 run rtabmap_util data_player --ros-args -p database:=map.db -p publish_clock:=true